 Ash and the gang encounters Fletchling when it stole food from a wild Dedenne.
 This act angers Froakie who challenged it to a battle, leading to Ash's eventual capture of it.

 - Awesomeness by Analysis: Fletchinder proves itself to be very sharp when it observes Hawlucha's battle with Sky Trainer Moria's Talonflame - the knowledge it gains of Talonflame's techniques is vital in defeating it later on in battle.

 - Balloon Belly: Gets one after it gorges out in between training sessions alongside Pikachu.

 - Blow You Away: Knows Razor Wind.

-- Curb Stomp Cushion: Against Viola's Vivillon and Grant's Tyrunt, Fletchling is quickly overpowered, but always manages to squeeze a small hit in.
+- Curb Stomp Cushion: Against Viola's Vivillon, Grant's Tyrunt, and Korrina's Mega Lucario, Fletchling/Fletchinder is quickly overpowered, but always manages to squeeze a small hit in.

 - Do a Barrel Roll: Fletchling is an agile flier, and Everything's Better with Spinning is in full effect when it's in the air.

 - Doppelgänger Spin: Knows Double Team.